-A small working group comprising the Interface Group's European Purchasing Director and IEL's UK HR Director (Working Group), was formed to assess areas of risk, due diligence processes and to evaluate measures taken.
-Procurement of all raw materials purchased by the Europe region is undertaken by the European Purchasing Director and his team.
+In response to the supply chain transparency reporting requirement set out in the Modern Slavery Act 2015 a small working group comprising the Interface Group's European Purchasing Director and IEL's UK HR Director (Working Group), was formed to assess areas of risk, due diligence processes and to evaluate measures taken.
+Procurement of all raw materials purchased by the Europe region is undertaken by the European Purchasing Director and their team.
+In the last financial year, the Working Group continued its work in this area.

 The vast majority of product supplied by IEL to its customers is manufactured within the Interface Group.
 Approximately 98% of the raw materials and outsourced services used at/by the Craigavon and Scherpenzeel manufacturing plants are sourced from 40 suppliers, with 10 of those 40 suppliers supplying 75% of the raw material purchased.
+These figures have not changed materially from the previous financial year.
 Each of these 40 suppliers has been assessed through a supplier evaluation process.
 This process requires the provision of information about various aspects of the supplier's operational activity, including commitments not to use forced or bonded labour in not only their business but also in their supply chain.
 All of these top 40 suppliers have acknowledged the standards in the Supplier Code.